Note: this post was updated in March of 2017.

 Please consider enrolling.
 Make sure to do so through an agency like ours that won’t pass you off to Medicare to enroll.
 We’ll help you choose a Part D plan if you have your Medigap plan with us.
 We’ll support you on the back end of it too.
 That’s how much we value our Medigap policyholders.

-Every year our agency explains Part D plans to thousands of Medicare beneficiaries who have their Medigap plans through our agency.
+Every year our agency explains Part D plans to thousands of new Medicare beneficiaries who are setting up their Medigap plans through our agency.
 There’s no need for you to go it alone.
 We can help you with the best way to insure yourself at the lowest possible cost.
 Give us a call today for help with all of your Medicare needs.